puzzle/kubernetes-techlab/labs/07_troubleshooting_ops.md

 # Lab 7: Troubleshooting, what is a Pod?

-This Lab helps you to Troubleshoot your Application and shows you some Tools to make Troubleshooting easier.
+This Lab helps you to troubleshoot your application and shows you some tools to make troubleshooting easier.

 ## Login to a Container

-Running Container should be treated as immutable Infrastructure and should therefore not be modified.
-Although, there are some Use-cases in which you have to login into your running Container.
-Debugging and Analyze is one Example for this.
+Running container should be treated as immutable infrastructure and should therefore not be modified.
+Although, there are some use-cases in which you have to login into your running container.
+Debugging and analyze is one example for this.

 ## Task: LAB7.1 Shell into POD

-With Kubernetes you can open a remote Shell into a Pod without installing SSH by Using the Command `kubectl exec`.
-The command is used to executed anything in a Pod.
-With the Parameter `-it` you can leave open an Connection.
+With Kubernetes you can open a remote Shell into a pod without installing SSH by Using the command `kubectl exec`.
+The command is used to executed anything in a pod.
+With the parameter `-it` you can leave open an connection.
 We can use `winpty` for this.

-Choose a POD with `kubectl get pods --namespace [TEAM]-dockerimage` and execute the following Command:
+Choose a pod with `kubectl get pods --namespace [TEAM]-dockerimage` and execute the following command:

 ```bash
 $ kubectl exec -it [POD] --namespace [TEAM]-dockerimage -- /bin/bash
 ```

-With this, you can work inside the POD, e.g.:
+With this, you can work inside the pod, e.g.:

 ```bash
 bash-4.2$ ls -la